 I’ve talked before about the importance of addressing customer pain points in marketing.

 One great place to address them?
-In video.
+In a video.

 Case in point: Ben & Jerry’s.